jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 ### The Goals of Kash

-Kash is an experimental attempt at building the tool I've wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.
+Kash is an experimental attempt at building the tool I’ve wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.

 That brings us to the goals behind building a new, AI-native shell.